rafaelmaeuer/Asus-Z590-P-Hackintosh/README.md

     - If `Software Update` shows `Mac version is up to date`, download macOS Installer from AppStore and initialize the update manually
 - If system doesn't boot on one of these steps
   - Try to fix the problem or revert to the latest backup

 ---

+### DualBoot Windows

+- In OpenCore Configurator (prevent breaking activation)
+  - Check `Kernel` -> `Quirks` -> `CustomSMBIOSGuid`
+  - Set `PlatformInfo` -> `UpdateSMBIOSMode` to `Custom`
+- Create new partition (~106 GB min) with `disk utility`
+- Create a Windows 11 Installer with [Rufus](https://rufus.ie/) (TPM 2.0 + Secure-Boot)
+- Select `Windows` boot entry in OpenCanopy to begin installation
+- Delete the partition from installer and let Windows re-create it
+- Use the `Z590-P Driver-DVD` to install all missing drivers
+- Unzip drivers in [Windows/Driver](Windows/Driver/) folder and install manually from Device-Manager (`Broadcom BT/WiFi` and `Marvel Console`)
+- For Magic Mouse scrolling install `AppleWirelessMouse64.exe` from [Windows/Mouse](Windows/Mouse/) folder
+- For Scroll-Inversion follow the instructions from [windowscentral.com](https://www.windowscentral.com/how-reverse-scrolling-direction-windows-10)
+- For Keyboard remapping use [AutoHotkey](https://www.autohotkey.com/) and [SharpKeys](https://github.com/randyrants/sharpkeys) with proper config files from [Windows/Keyboard](Windows/Keyboard/) folder
+- Fix incorrect clock settings by instructions from [lifehacker.com](https://lifehacker.com/fix-incorrect-clock-settings-in-windows-when-dual-booti-5742148)

+---